markydoodled/Note.it/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest An Idea For This Project
-title: ''
+title: Feature Request
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: markydoodled

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is Your Feature Request Related To A Problem?
+Please Describe.**
-A clear and concise description of what the problem is.
+A Clear And Concise Description Of What The Problem Is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Describe The Solution You'd Like**
-A clear and concise description of what you want to happen.
+A Clear And Concise Description Of What You Want To Happen.

-**Describe alternatives you've considered**
+**Describe Alternatives You've Considered**
-A clear and concise description of any alternative solutions or features you've considered.
+A Clear And Concise Description Of Any Alternative Solutions Or Features You've Considered.

-**Additional context**
+**Additional Context**
-Add any other context or screenshots about the feature request here.
+Add Any Other Context Or Screenshots About The Feature Request Here.